RimeshGithub/mediAssist/README.md

 ### To run locally:

-1. download zip folder and unzip
+1. download zip file and unzip

 2. cd to project folder